 Familiarization: I familiarized myself with the materials by listening to the recordings and reading the transcripts.

 Coding: We used the following, non-exclusive criteria for whether to code a passage as barriers and enablers, partnerships or failures.
 Resources were analysed under barriers and enablers as these are interchangeable.
 I used open coding, suitable for an inductive approach (Gale et al., 2013).
-This means I coded each selected text with a short text with what a summary[check phrasing] that had not been pre-developed, which I believed captured the topic addressed.
+This means I coded each selected text with a short description that I believed captured the topic addressed.
 A subset of four interviews was coded by an assistant researcher (Gale et al., 2013).

 Development of a working analytical framework: I compared each passage of coding with the codes of the assistant researcher for the selected interviews, and we discussed and agreed on the most precise codes.
 I developed a framework of all codes, with the input from the assistant researcher, who reviewed the framework and confirmed its consistency with his interpretation.
 This was done to challenge my observer bias and provide an alternative perspective on the material (Gale et al., 2013)